The Big ‘F’

-Earlier in the week, whist going through some old books in the home office, I came across the Highway Code from 1989 – the year I passed my driving test!
-After reminiscing about excitedly dashing home, happy that I had passed first time, the tone of by thoughts dipped as I considered the lead-up to the driving test.
+Earlier in the week, whist going through some old books in the home office, I came across the Highway Code from 1989 – the year I passed my driving test.
+After reminiscing about excitedly dashing home, happy that I’d passed first time, the tone of my thoughts dipped as I considered the lead-up to the driving test.
 The lead-up began early 1989 with lessons that cost £9.
 I actually began taking lessons in 1988 with Anne (a softly spoken lady from the south of Ireland) but then stopped when by work schedule became manic.
 At the start of 1989 I contacted Anne to see if she was available so I could pick up where I’d left off.
-Anne was not available but recommended that her colleague, Hazel, was available – I agreed and booked up with Hazel – that was the start of my painful driving experience.
+Sadly Anne was not available but mentioned that her colleague, Hazel, was able to give me lessons – I agreed and booked up with Hazel.
+This was the start of my painful driving experience.

 Hazel was the complete opposite to Anne.
 I was equal in height with Anne but Hazel towered over me.
-When she rang the doorbell, her outline through the glass would send me into a nervous wreck.
-She made me feel like a wimp and loser even before the lessons.
-During the lessons she screamed at me if I drove too slow and braking too early.
-I remember her screaming at me for staying in 2nd gear whilst on the 50mph duel carriageway.
-There was the day I really thought she was going to chop my head off for almost going through a red light and wiping out an old man crossing the road (thank goodness for duel controls in the car).
-I endured Hazel until the summer 89 when she told me I’ll soon be ready for my test.
+When she rang the doorbell, her outline through the front-door glass would send me into a nervous wreck.
+She made me feel like a wimp and loser even before I began driving.
+During the lessons she yelled at me for driving too slow and braking too early.
+I remember her screaming at me for staying in second gear whilst on the 50mph duel carriageway.
+Then there was the day I really thought Hazel was going to chop my head off – I’d almost gone through a red light and wiped out an old man crossing the road (thank goodness for duel controls in the car).
+I endured Hazel until the summer 1989 when she told me I’ll soon be ready for my test.
 My test took place November of that year.
-I’ll never forget what Hazel said to me as I drove to the test centre.
-‘Yikes your driving in the gutter!
+I’ll never forget what Hazel said to me as I drove to the test centre … ‘Yikes your driving in the gutter!
 What are you doing?
 If you’re gonna drive like this in the test, you might as well just turn round and go back home!’
-I arrived at the test centre shaking like I’d been just let out a walk-in freezer.
+I arrived at the test centre shaking like I’d just come out of a walk-in freezer.
 Luckily I didn’t have much time think too much as my name was called almost immediately.
 After the verbal beating from Hazel, I was sure to fail the test and I really didn’t care.
 After getting over a few issues of stalling the car, I managed to competently navigate the Volvo around Greenford with no major issues.
 I completed the test and the examiner calmly told me that I’d passed.
 Back in the car with Hazel driving I felt relieved.
-No more lessons – no more being screamed at and I’ll make it to my 20th birthday!
+No more lessons – no more being screamed at and I’ll live to see my 20th birthday!

-So now, 28 years after passing my test, and with my inability to park and use my mirrors, maybe Hazel is needed to get me back up to scratch.
+So now, almost 30 years after passing my test, and with my inability to park and use my mirrors, maybe Hazel is needed to get me back up to scratch.
 Sometimes non-sugar coated words and barefaced bluntness is needed to get the job done.
-Hazel if you’re reading this, I need you now.
-As I look out the living room window at my parked car, I notice there’s a 6-inch gap between the kerb and wheels when I park – I find parking in diagonal car park spaces impossible and my gear selection has become snail-like.
+Hazel if you’re reading this, I need you now!
+There’s sometimes a 6-inch gap between the kerb and wheels when I park – I find parking in diagonal car park spaces impossible and my gear selection has become snail-like.
 It’s becoming more noticeable to see fellow motorists shaking their heads and making frustrating hand gestures when I look in my rear view mirror.
 I need you Hazel … help!